-For purposes of description herein, it is to be understood attached drawings, and described in the following specification, are simply exemplary embodiments of the inventive concepts defined in the appended claims.
+For purposes of description herein, it is to be understood that the specific devices and processes illustrated in the attached drawings, and described in the following specifi-40 cation, are simply exemplary embodiments of the inventive concepts defined in the appended claims.
 Hence, specific dimensions and other physical characteristics relating to the embodiments disclosed herein are not to be considered as limiting, unless the claims expressly state otherwise.